miguelcobain/IP.API/README.md

 The goal is to abstract the access to attributes, providing a consistent API.
 The developer shouldn't care about wether the attribute is in memory or not.
 Also, this allows the API and the library to be loosely coupled, e.g. if the API decides to turn a previouly sent attribute into something remote (a sub-resource), the library still works as expected.

+Once the remote attribute is fetched it is set as a local attribute.
+Further accesses are faster since they can be fetched from memory.

 ----------

 - **[dynamic setters]** `model.setProperty(value, [callback])`